by Ümit Enginsoy

-Turkey hopes to receive a green light from the United States at the end of the year to buy two critical weapons systems that would be used against the Kurdistan Workers' Party's, or PKK
+Turkey hopes to receive a green light from the United States at the end of the year to buy two critical weapons systems that would be used against the Kurdistan Workers' Party's, or PKK, officials have said.

 The two systems are the AH-1W Super Cobra attack helicopters and the sophisticated Reaper drones.